Arize-ai/phoenix/docs/how-to/define-your-schema.md

 {% endhint %}

 {% hint style="warning" %}
+To compare embeddings, Phoenix uses metrics such as Euclidean distance that can only be computed between vectors of the same length.
 Ensure that all embedding vectors for a particular embedding feature are one-dimensional arrays of the same length, otherwise, Phoenix will throw an error.
 {% endhint %}

 ### Embeddings of Images